Miguel Rojas Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 12th in MLB with a collective nine strikeouts per nine innings.
+- The Padres pitching staff is 11th in the league with a collective nine strikeouts per nine innings.

-- The Padres have a 3.75 team ERA that ranks first among all MLB pitching staffs.
+- The Padres have a 3.79 team ERA that ranks second across all league pitching staffs.

-- The Padres allow the sixth-fewest home runs in baseball (120 total, 1.1 per game).
+- Padres pitchers combine to surrender the seventh-fewest home runs in baseball (124 total, 1.1 per game).

-- The lefty last appeared on Sunday against the Texas Rangers, when he tossed five innings, allowing no earned runs while giving up four hits.
+- His most recent appearance was on Tuesday against the Colorado Rockies, when the righty threw seven innings, surrendering two earned runs while giving up five hits.

+- The 33-year-old has amassed a 3.54 ERA and 8.9 strikeouts per nine innings in 16 games this season, while allowing a batting average of .253 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.